moelashmawy/todo/README.md

 ToDo simple webpage for The Odin Project practice.

-using mainly vanilla JavaScript with Bootstrap & query help
+using mainly vanilla JavaScript with Bootstrap & query help.

+This project to practice (Webpack, Git, localStorage, and some more)

 From The Odin Project's [curriculum](https://www.theodinproject.com/courses/javascript/lessons/todo-list).